Desisa drops out of NYC Marathon after taxing win in Doha

-NEW YORK (AP) — Reigning men’s champion Lelisa Desisa has dropped out of the New York City Marathon after completing just seven miles, perhaps hurting following a grueling victory at the sweltering world championships last month.
+NEW YORK (AP) — Reigning men’s champion Lelisa Desisa dropped out of the New York City Marathon after completing just seven miles following a grueling victory at the sweltering world championships last month.

 Desisa, who is from Ethiopia, was in 17th place at the seven-mile mark before leaving the course Sunday.
-It was 45 degrees F (7 degrees C) at the start of the men’s race, ideal for marathoning.
+A race representative says Desisa felt hamstring pain.

 Desisa was attempting to defend his title 29 days after winning worlds in Doha, Qatar, in boiling conditions he described this week as “dangerous.”
 With a temperature of 84 degrees F (29 degrees C) for the midnight start, 18 of 73 men didn’t finish that race.